 Architecture Building Studio 608

 The specific nature of how the American West has been mapped, marked, and divided will serve as an introduction and a point of departure for the creation of a set of documents that will test our methods of seeing, measuring and recording.
 Particular attention will be paid to operations at different scales.
-The primary objective for this set of documents will be to record conditions of visited and constructed site-based works, our experience of travel, and the presence of the body in relation to landscapes.
+The primary objective for this set of documents will be to record conditions of visited and constructed site-based works, our experience of travel, and human occupation within landscapes.
 The documents will take whatever forms necessary and should include (at a minimum) photographic imagery, drawing, and written texts.

 The course is structured as a seminar with physical documentation seeking to value the integrity of our thoughts and dialog parallel to our actions and constructions.
 There are three primary components:

-- Seminar: formal and informal discussions of material in the program reader and the evolution of our work and experience.
+- Seminar: formal and informal discussions of material in the program reader and the evolution of our experience and works.
 Refer to the program schedule for seminar dates.

 - Documentation: recording the conditions of our work and experience.